melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 ### Retrieve employees in Finance or Sales
-Your team now needs to perform a different security update on machines for employees in the Sales and Finance departments.
+My team then needed to perform a different security update on machines for employees in the Sales and Finance departments.

-Use filters in SQL to create a query that identifies all employees in the Sales or Finance departments.
+I used filters in SQL to create a query that identifies all employees in the Sales or Finance departments.
 (The department of the employee is found in the department column, which contains values that include Sales and Finance.)
 Describe your query and how it works.

 ### Retrieve all employees not in IT
-Your team needs to make one more update to employee machines.
+My team needed to make one more update to employee machines.
 The employees who are in the Information Technology department already had this update, but employees in all other departments need it.

-Use filters in SQL to create a query which identifies all employees not in the IT department.
+I use filters in SQL to create a query which identifies all employees not in the IT department.
 (The department of the employee is found in the department column, which contains values that include Information Technology.)
 Describe your query and how it works.